 Thomson also explained that the different cell types that can be derived from ES cells enable researchers to directly test new drugs on different human tissues.
 He suggested that this will both dramatically reduce the number of animals used in drug and toxicity testing and allow more precise assessment of new drug efficacy and toxicity.

-regenerative medicine efforts.
+This was put into perspective at the Stem Cell Summit by John McNeish, head of Pfizer’s regenerative medicine efforts.
 He said that 10 to 16 percent of all new drugs fail during Phase I clinical trials alone due to cardiotoxicity.
 Many more drugs fail due to liver, kidney, and other organ-specific toxicities.

-.
+Overall, about 92 percent of new drugs that enter clinical trials fail due to lack of efficacy or to toxicity, according to the Food and Drug Administration.
 This means that potential drug toxicity is inefficiently measured in current animal models, making drug makers gamble early on that their new drugs won’t show organ-specific toxicity – a gamble they lose nine times out of 10.

 ES cell technology therefore promises to provide tissues on which to test and eliminate potentially toxic drugs much earlier in the development pipeline, potentially saving billions in drug development costs, according to the FDA.
-ES cell-derived research tools enter the marketplace

-for drug testing purposes.
+Thomson and others from UW-Madison founded Cellular Dynamics International to grow different tissues from ES cells.
+According to Tim Kamp, a UW-Madison cardiologist and CDI co-founder, the company now sells heart cells to Roche and Covance for drug testing purposes.
 CDI grows the heart cells in-house and then sells them as research tools.
 Thus, they retain control of the ES cells and the developmental process, while providing a renewable stream of cellular tools that researchers can purchase.

 At this time, CDI only markets heart cells, Kamp said.
-But, according to Chris Kendrick-Parker, CDI’s chief commercial officer, the company either has agreements with or is talking to the all of the top 20 pharma companies to provide cells for toxicity testing.
+But, according to Chris Kendrick-Parker, CDI’s chief commercial officer, the company either has agreements with or is talking to the “all of the top 20 pharma companies” to provide cells for toxicity testing.

-with ESC-derived liver cells for toxicity testing, but only at very low numbers that are not useful for high-throughput-screening of new drugs.
+Besides CDI, Geron, and San Francisco’s VistaGen Therapeutics also use ES cells to produce cells from the heart, pancreas, liver, and other organs for similar purposes.
+The European company Cellartis provides AstraZeneca with ESC-derived liver cells for toxicity testing, but only at very low numbers that are not useful for high-throughput-screening of new drugs.
 Cellartis also provides Pfizer with embryonic cells to test for birth defects.

 Clearly, ES cells as drug testing and research tools is a growing international market.
-At the Stem Cell Summit, Pfizer stem cell expert John Hambor said this market currently stands at $1.5 billion and is predicted to grow 20 percent annually in the foreseeable future.Clinical trials on the horizon?
+At the Stem Cell Summit, Pfizer stem cell expert John Hambor said this market currently stands at $1.5 billion and is predicted to grow 20 percent annually in the foreseeable future.